 The School of Journalism sponsors several student organizations, including chapters of national organizations.
-Our student organizations are quite diverse and give aspiring journalists the opportunity to learn, create and socialize with fellow students who share their interests.
-They gain knowledge about their future profession through hosting guest speakers, social events and hands-on experience.
+Our diverse student organizations give aspiring journalists opportunities to learn, create and socialize with fellow students.
+Additionally, our students gain knowledge about their future profession through hosting guest speakers, social events and hands-on experience.

 Kappa Tau Alpha (KTA) is a college honor society that recognizes academic excellence and promotes scholarship in journalism and mass communication.
 Membership must be earned through excellence in academic work at one of the colleges and universities that have chapters.
 Selection for membership is a mark of highest distinction and honor.
 Membership is by invitation only.

 - Faculty Advisor: Kevin Robbins

 National Press Photographers Association at UT, student chapter

 The National Press Photographers Association was founded in 1946 to be a voice for news photographers.
 Today the NPPA is the principal professional organization representing staff and freelance visual journalists.
 NPPA supports professional training and development of photographers and videographers hosting conferences, workshops, and contests.
 The organization advocates for the legal rights of visual journalists--upholding First Amendment access, copyright, access and credentialing and legal cases that affect the ability to record events and issues of public interest.